MadSmith17/480Project/README.md

 <img src="Progress/exampleoutput.png" alt="output"/>

-5. Optional *Enhancements*:
-  * **Save Playlist**: Modify the function to save the generated playlist as a .csv file for future use
-  * **Playlist Length**: Customize the number of songs in the playlist by modifying the random selection logic.

 ### Additional Notes:
 * Randomization ensures that each time a playlist is generated, the results are varied, even for the same mood category.
-* Ensure the dataset and required models are properly laoded before running the playlist generation function to avoid errors.
+* Ensure the dataset and required models are properly loaded before running the playlist generation function to avoid errors.

 ## Analysis and Model Details

 ### Dataset and Preprocessing
-* **Dataset**: Sourced form Kaggle with 114,000 Spotify tracks.
+* **Dataset**: Sourced from Kaggle with 114,000 Spotify tracks.
 * **Features**: Key attributes such as valence, energy, tempo, danceablity, and more were used to classify moods.
 * **Preprocessing**:
   1. Selected relevant features required for mood classification.
   2. Encoded mood labels numerically
   3. Created mood labels using thresholds (e.g. valence > 0.5 = happy)
-  4. Scaled features to improve neaural network performance.
+  4. Scaled features to improve neural network performance.
   5. Saved preprocessed data into `features_dataset.csv` for training and `metadata_dataset.csv` for analysis.

 ---